rosenpass/rosenpass/papers/whitepaper.md

 Rosenpass uses a cryptographic hash function for multiple purposes:

 * Computing the message authentication code in the message envelope as in WireGuard
 * Computing the cookie to guard against denial of service attacks.
-This is a feature adopted from WireGuard, but not yet included in the implementation of Rosenpass.
 * Computing the peer ID
 * Key derivation during and after the handshake
 * Computing the additional data for the biscuit encryption, to provide some privacy for its contents